mikeyEcology/MLWIC2/README.md

                show_sys_output = FALSE
                )
 ```

+## Step 8: Train a new model to recognize species in your images `train`
+###### <i> Shiny option: `MLWIC2::runShiny('train')` </i>
+If you aren't satisfied with the accuracy of the builtin models, you can train train your own model using your images.
+The parameters will be similar to those for `classify`, but you will want to specify some more options based on how you want to train the model.
+- `path_prefix` is the absolute path where your images are stored.
+- `data_info` is the absolute path to where your input file is stored.
+Check your output from `make_input`.
+- `model_dir` is the absolute path to where you stored the MLWIC2_helper_files folder in step 3.
+- `num_classes` is the number of species (or groups of species) you want the model to recognize
+- `architecture` is the DNN architecture.
+The options are c("alexnet", "densenet", "googlenet", "nin", "resnet", "vgg").
+I recommend starting with "resnet" and set `depth=18`.
+If you get poor accuracy with this, "densenet" is another good option.
+- `depth` is the number of layers in the DNN.
+If you are using resnet, the options are c(18, 34, 50, 101, 152).
+If you are using densenet, the options are c(121, 161, 169, 201), otherwise, the depth will be automatically set for you.
+- `batch_size` is the number of images simultaneously passed to the model for training.
+It must be a multiple of 16.
+Smaller numbers will train models that are more accurate, but it will take longer to train.
+The default is 128.
+- `log_dir_train` is the directory where you will store the model information.
+This will be called when you what you specify in the `log_dir` option of the `classify` function. <b>You will want to use unique names if you are training multiple models on your computer; otherwise they will be over-written</b>
+- `retrain` If TRUE, the model you train will be a retraining of the model you specify in `retrain_from`.
+If FALSE, you are starting training from scratch.
+Retraining will be faster but training from scratch will be more flexible.
+- `retrain_from` name of the directory from which you want to retrain the model.
+If you are retraining from the species model, you would set `retrain_from="species_model"`.
+If you need to stop training (e.g., you have to turn off your computer), you can `retrain_from` what you set as your `log_dir_train` and set your `num_epochs` to the total number you want minus the number that have completed.
+- `num_epochs` the number of epochs you want to use for training.
+The default is 55 and this is recommended for training a full model.
+But if you need to start and stop training, you can decrease this number.
+- You can read about more options by typing `?train` into the console.

 This package will be associated with a new publication, but for now, please cite this manuscript if you use this pacakge: \
 Tabak, M. A., M. S. Norouzzadeh, D. W. Wolfson, S. J. Sweeney, K. C. VerCauteren, N. P. Snow, J. M. Halseth, P. A. D. Salvo, J. S. Lewis, M. D. White, B. Teton, J. C. Beasley, P. E. Schlichting, R. K. Boughton, B. Wight, E. S. Newkirk, J. S. Ivan, E. A. Odell, R. K. Brook, P. M. Lukacs, A. K. Moeller, E. G. Mandeville, J. Clune, and R. S. Miller.
 (2019).
 [Machine learning to classify animal species in camera trap images: Applications in ecology](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13120). <i>Methods in Ecology and Evolution</i> 10(4): 585-590.